 A final note on cash-out refinances

-When you get a new mortgage you’re taking on more risk.
-You’re adding another monthly payment to your budget.
+When you get a new mortgage loan you’re taking on more risk.
+You put all the work into paying off the loan balance on your first mortgage so consider whether you want to re-introduce monthly payments into your budget.
 And, you’re going through the underwriting process with all the verifications and paperwork required that you did when you bought your home.

 The government has put in some laws to protect consumers in situations like cash-out refinancing and HELOCs.
 Under the Truth in Lending Act, you have the right to rescind your HELOC or refinance loan within three days of closing.